ALPON X4 OS

 alpon-[MAC_ADDRESS]

 The MAC address is printed on the device label.
-This guarantees no hostname collisions on the same network and lets you reach the device over mDNS as alpon-<MAC>.local without needing the IP.
+This guarantees no hostname collisions on the same network and lets you reach the device over mDNS as alpon-<MAC>.local without needing the IP address.

 Set up user access